Alzheimer’s disease (AD) occurs when the brain cells responsible for memory and other functions start to die.

 - push for more federal research on the disease

 Both proteins may cause brain cell damage.
-Researchers don’t know yet if high levels of tau and beta-amyloid cause AD, or if they’re just symptoms of it.
+Researchers don’t know yet if high levels of beta-amyloid and tau cause AD or if they’re symptoms.

-The NIA and the Alzheimer’s Association teamed up with the Warner-Lambert Pharmaceutical Company (now known as Pfizer) in 1987.
-They started the first clinical trial of a drug designed to treat the symptoms of AD.
+They started the first clinical trial of a drug designed to treat symptoms of AD.

 The U.S. Food and Drug Administration (FDA) formally approved the drug tacrine in 1993.
 Four more Alzheimer’s drugs were approved during the next decade.

-In 2003, the Alzheimer’s Association and the NIA started accepting people in the National Alzheimer’s Disease Genetic Study.
+In 2003, the Alzheimer’s Association and the NIA started accepting people into the National Alzheimer’s Disease Genetic Study.
 The federal government funds the study.

 President Obama signed into law the National Alzheimer’s Project Act (NAPA) in 2011.
 NAPA was the first law to outline a national strategy for research and care of people with AD.
-The act also addresses support for people caring for AD patients.
+The act also addresses support for people caring for people with AD.